lillypad/fkks/README.md

 malware@work ~$ make install
 ```

+The `src/kp2dc/src/c2/server.py` script can be used to raise your own C2 server, it will write `bin` files to the same folder with the date-time.
+You can decrypt these files later on using the `kp2dc` tool that you extracted the key with using the `--crypt-file` method. :laughing:

 KPot v2.0 uses IDs from `0` to `182` and other hard-coded data to perform the XOR decryption.

-I will create a KPot v2.0 C2 server decryptor as well, though string decryption should help other researchers for now. :smirk_cat:

 If you like this research and want to support my work give me a :star:.